KipCollo/ToolsCorn/DevOps/orchestration/kubernetes/Readme.md

 Kubernetes can be thought of as an operating system for the cluster.
 It relieves application developers from having to implement certain infrastructure-related services into their apps; instead they rely on Kubernetes to provide these services.
 This includes things such as service discovery, scaling, load-balancing, self-healing, and even leader election.

+Kubernetes provides you with a framework to run distributed systems resiliently.
+It takes care of scaling and failover for your application, provides deployment patterns, and more.
+For example: Kubernetes can easily manage a canary deployment for your system.

+Kubernetes provides you with:

+1. Service discovery and load balancing Kubernetes can expose a container using a DNS name or their own IP address.
+If traffic to a container is high, Kubernetes is able to load balance and distribute the network traffic so that the deployment is stable.
+2. Storage orchestration Kubernetes allows you to automatically mount a storage system of your choice, such as local storage, public cloud providers, and more.
+3. Automated rollouts and rollbacks You can describe the desired state for your deployed containers using Kubernetes, and it can change the actual state to the desired state at a controlled rate.
+For example, you can automate Kubernetes to create new containers for your deployment, remove existing containers and adopt all their resources to the new container.
+4. Automatic bin packing You provide Kubernetes with a cluster of nodes that it can use to run containerized tasks.
+You tell Kubernetes how much CPU and memory (RAM) each container needs.
+Kubernetes can fit containers onto your nodes to make the best use of your resources.
+5. Self-healing Kubernetes restarts containers that fail, replaces containers, kills containers that don't respond to your user-defined health check, and doesn't advertise them to clients until they are ready to serve.
+6. Secret and configuration management Kubernetes lets you store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys.
+You can deploy and update secrets and application configuration without rebuilding your container images, and without exposing secrets in your stack configuration.
+7. Batch execution In addition to services, Kubernetes can manage your batch and CI workloads, replacing containers that fail, if desired.
+8. Horizontal scaling Scale your application up and down with a simple command, with a UI, or automatically based on CPU usage.
+9. IPv4/IPv6 dual-stack Allocation of IPv4 and IPv6 addresses to Pods and Services
+10. Designed for extensibility Add features to your Kubernetes cluster without changing upstream source code

 ## The Borg Heritage